 These types of grills are designed to hook directly into your home’s natural gas line, eliminating the need to provide the fuel source.
 This cuts out all trips to the grocery store for more charcoal or propane.

-Another advantage when using a natural gas grills is the ability to control the temperature in which you are cooking.
-Natural gas grills have burner controls which allow you to produce different temperatures for the different cooking areas on your grill.
+Another advantage when using a natural gas fueled grill is the ability to control the temperature in which you are cooking.
+Natural gas fueled grills have burner controls which allow you to produce different temperatures for the different cooking areas on your grill.
 This allows you to cook your meat on one side while keeping your side dished warm on the other.

 Some gas grills even contain a Wok type surface for cooking pasta and rise dishes, or a full rotisserie set that allows you to cook rotisserie chicken.

-Natural gas grills are not portable as you will need to be able to hook them up to your natural gas line, so weight should not be that big of an issue when you go to purchase your first grill.
+These types of gas grills are not portable as you need to be able to hook them up to your natural gas line, so weight should not be that big of an issue when you go to purchase your first grill.
 Instead, you should look at the surface area available.
 Will you be able to cook for just yourself and one other?
 How about a family of 5?

 Natural Gas Grill Brands

-These simple natural gas grills put out a lot of power, and can be purchased for much less then it’s competition.
+Natural gas grills put out a lot of power, and are generally cheaper then the competition.
 The Brinkmans, like the Broilmasters, are built of solid construction and meant to last a long time.
 Typical power output is around 45,000 BTU’s.
 Smaller units can range from 12,000 to 15,000 BTU’s.

 Lynx natural gas grills were specially designed for cooking higher end meats such as steaks and ribs.
 This grill have a patent design that is suppose to lock in flavor and juices.
 The Lynx run on the higher end of the price range, anywhere from $500 to $3000.
 The typical cooking power is about 50,000 BTU and has a cooking surface area of 840 square inches.